pylonide/pylon/README.md

     cd cloud9
     sm install

-**Super important for Linux users**
+**// Super important for Linux users!**

-If you are having issues with installing the o3/libxml dependency, be sure to check this issue for possible solutions:
+If you are having issues with installing the o3/libxml dependency, be sure to check this issue for possible solutions: https://github.com/ajaxorg/node-libxml/issues/3

-https://github.com/ajaxorg/node-libxml/issues/3
+**// end super important notice**

-This creates a `cloud9` directory in your current directory, just `cd` into it and run `bin/cloud9.sh` to start:
+The above install steps create a `cloud9` directory in your current directory.
+Just `cd` into it and run `bin/cloud9.sh` to start:

     cd cloud9